hz-b/rayx/README.md

 ## RAYX vs RAY-UI

 RAYX offers several advanced features, including:
-- Global (not sequential) tracing of beamlines for enhanced efficiency.
+- Global (not sequential) tracing of beamlines
-- GPU utilization for accelerated tracing performance.
+- GPU utilization for accelerated tracing performance
-- A dedicated mode for sequentially tracing multiple beamlines with ease.
+- A dedicated mode for tracing multiple beamlines with ease
-- Grouping functionality, allowing objects to be grouped together for simplified group transformations.
+- Objects in RAYX can be grouped for simplified group transformations

-In contrast, RAY-UI provides a graphical user interface (GUI) for editing beamlines, a feature currently lacking in RAYX.
-This means that .rml files for beamlines must be edited manually or generated using RAY-UI.
-Integrating a beamline editor into rayx-ui is among our top priorities for future development.
+- A GUI for intuitive beamline design

 ## Installing or Building RAYX